- What to see

-It is located on Passeig de Gracia in Barcelona, within the district of Eixample.
-Its precise located is on the Manzana de la discordia or Block of Discord in English.
+It is located on Passeig de Gracia in Barcelona, within the Eixample district.
+Its precise location is on the Manzana de la discordia or Block of Discord in English.
 On this block of buildings you will find works from other modernist architects like: Casa Amatller by Josep Puig i Cadafalch; Casa Lleó Morera by Lluís Domènech i Montaner; Casa Mulleras, by Enric Sagnier i Villavecchia; and Casa Josefina Bonet by Marcel·lià Coquillat.

 Casa Batlló is not just a building, it is already a legendary piece of art and architecture.
 The imaginations of Gaudí created a facade for Casa Batlló that is both original and fantastic, substituting the old facade for a new one made of stone and glass.
 It is one of the many representations of dragons in Barcelona.

-The house has more than a total of 5000 sq m and faces Passeig de Gràcia, the rear of the building faces the courtyard of the block of buildings.
+The house measures more than 5000 sq m in total and faces Passeig de Gràcia, the rear of the building faces the courtyard of the block of buildings.

-Now you can visit the main floor, former home of the Batlló family and the most magical spaces of the house.
+Now you can visit the main floor, former home of the Batlló family and the most magical space in the house.

 This iconic building is popular amongst travellers, so if you want to beat the queues here (and at other places around the city) then read our article "Top tips to avoid queuing in Barcelona".

 Taking into account that now you know all the background of Casa Batlló in Barcelona, let me share with you my experience of visiting Casa Batlló.
 In the article I will tell about tips you should know about before visiting Casa Batlló, how to get a discount on tickets and how to get there: